jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

 review
 *************************************************************************************

-* I can use the :ref:`datetime library<test person with datetime>` to automatically get the current year for the calculate of a person's age.
+* I can use the :ref:`datetime library<test person with datetime>` to automatically get the current year for the calculation of a person's age.
-* I can use :ref:`assertions<what is an assertion?>` to make sure certain conditions are met before a program does something.
+* I can use :ref:`assertions<what is an assertion?>` to make sure certain :ref:`conditions<if statements>` are met before a program does something.
-* My tests have a new problem - when they cause an :ref:`Exception<errors>` the test stops and does not continue.
-My solution was to add notes and comment out the problems, which means the only way to know that the code causes the errors if by removing those comments. :ref:`There has to be a better way<exception handling in tests>`
+* My tests have a new problem - when they cause an :ref:`Exception<errors>` the test stops in a :red:`RED` state.
+My solution was to add notes and comment out the problems, which means the only way to know that the code causes the errors is by removing those comments. :ref:`There has to be a better way<how to test that an Exception is raised>`
 * :ref:`test_joe`, :ref:`test_jane`, :ref:`test_john` and :ref:`test_mary` also still have the problem where they are the same three tests.
 There has to be a better way.

 ----